Typical mortgage interview questions that lenders ask

 Before lending you a penny, any bank will want to be sure you will pay them back.
-They will look at your credit history to assess how you’ve handled borrowing in the past.
+They will look at your credit history and your credit score to assess how well you have handled borrowing in the past.

-Expect to be asked if you’ve ever had a County Court Judgment (CCJ) or any other Court Order for non-payment of a debt.
-If you had any then this could be an issue for your mortgage application and you’ll need to ask your mortgage adviser what your next step.
+They will ask you if you have or had a County Court Judgment (CCJ) or any other Court Order for non-payment of a debt.
+If you had any then this could be an issue for your mortgage application and you’ll need to ask your mortgage broker what your next step.

-You’ll be asked if you’ve ever been in arrears for a mortgage, rent, loan, credit card or store card.
-They’ll want to know if you’ve had a property repossessed or been refused a mortgage or credit.
-Also, you’ll be asked if you’ve ever been declared bankrupt or insolvent.
+You’ll be asked if you’ve ever been in arrears for a mortgage, rent, loans, credit cards or store cards.
+They’ll want to know if you’re property has been repossessed or been refused a mortgage or credit.
+Also, they will ask you if you have ever been declared bankrupt or insolvent.

 Understanding your monthly spending

-The purpose of the mortgage interview is to calculate what you can comfortably afford to spend each month on a mortgage while taking into account your income, expenses and current lifestyle.
+The purpose of the mortgage interview is to calculate what you can comfortably afford to live on each month on a mortgage while taking into account your income, expenses and current lifestyle.
 So expect to be asked what you spend each month and why.

 Also, be aware that the lender may want to keep some of your documents to support your application.
 But don’t worry as these will be returned to you.

-These are the basics you spend each month including food, utilities, council tax, phones and travel (such as to work or the school run) as well as buildings insurance (a condition of your mortgage).
+Your regular expenditure on the basics including food, utilities, phones and travel (such as to work or the school run) as well as buildings insurance (a condition of your mortgage).
 If you live in a leasehold property, then you’ll need to include ground rent and service charges.